kagsa/kagsa-html/README.md

 ## Documentation

-You can learn all the functions and commands of the HTML library in [KAGSA.ORG](https://www.kagsa.org/docs/kagsa-html/)
+You can learn all the functions and commands of the HTML library in [KAGSA.ORG](https://www.kagsa.org/docs/kagsa-html/) or [DOC.md](https://github.com/kagsa/kagsa-html/blob/main/DOC.md)